manvirag/tech_learning_tinkering/golang/basic_repo/README.md

 Sometimes Go Proxy is not aware of recent commits.
 (Will deep dive later on, as of now did this to get latest commit from published module)

+Update: this is use  to first fetch data from proxy then go to direct if not found. we have add link as well in this.
+=direct no need to see proxy/cache , fetch direct